Broaden your horizons with a postgraduate qualification in engineering, computer and mathematical sciences

 Please be advised that due to the high volume of emails we receive, we regret that we are unable to reply to all enquiries.

-Further information on the application process is available on the Adelaide Graduate Centre website.
+Further information on the application process and for admission and scholarship deadlines, please visit the Adelaide Graduate Centre website.

-Once you have completed Step 4 Identify an Area of Research and Supervisors, follow the below steps:
+Once you have completed Step 4 Identify an Area of Research and Supervisors of the application process, follow the below steps:

 - Complete an Expression of Interest Form